 If you live in a fault state like New Hampshire or Maine, or if the Massachusetts exceptions to the no-fault rules apply to you, you can consider bringing a negligence claim to pursue both the economic and the non-economic damages that you incurred.
 A negligence claim requires the plaintiff to prove that the defendant owed a duty to the plaintiff, the defendant breached that duty, the defendant’s actions caused the accident in which the plaintiff was hurt, and the plaintiff suffered quantifiable damages as a result.

-The plaintiff must then establish causation.
+As part of establishing liability, a plaintiff must also establish causation.
 The accident must be an event that would not have happened if the defendant had not acted carelessly.
-In other words, causation is satisfied if meeting the appropriate standard of care would have averted the harm.
-The plaintiff also must show that the crash was a reasonably foreseeable result of the defendant’s breach, rather than the product of an intervening cause.
+In other words, causation is satisfied if but for failing to meet the appropriate standard of care the accident would never have occurred.
+The plaintiff must also show that the accident was a reasonably foreseeable result of the defendant’s breach of their duty of care, rather than the product of some intervening cause.

 Your accident case is a serious matter, and you deserve to have a qualified legal professional handle it.
-Accident attorney Russell J. Goldsmith can provide you with an honest evaluation of your situation, a detail-oriented approach in pursuing a case, and aggressive representation.
-Call the Law Offices of Russell J. Goldsmith at 1-800-773-8622 or contact us online to set up a free consultation.
+Maine car accident attorney Russell J. Goldsmith can provide you with the assistance you need, whether you’ve been injured in Maine, Massachusetts or New Hampshire, with convenient offices throughout all 3 states.
+We’re available to provide you with a quick and honest evaluation of your situation, along with a detail-oriented and aggressive approach to pursuing your case.
+Call the Law Offices of Russell J. Goldsmith at (800) 773-8622 or contact us online to set up a free consultation.